yoshuawuyts/knowledge/architecture.md

 request leads you through multiple (too many) abstraction layers.
 [ tbi ]

+### domain model methods
+The domain model should contain all logic to interact with the model; exposing complete actions on top of them.
+That way services can be thin abstractions on top of the models, giving maximum reusability.

 ### resources
 - [domain model is not persistance model](http://blog.sapiensworks.com/post/2012/04/07/Just-Stop-It!-The-Domain-Model-Is-Not-The-Persistence-Model.aspx/)
 - [ddd persistance model and domain model](http://stackoverflow.com/questions/14024912/ddd-persistence-model-and-domain-model)